cherylacook/oxford-iiit-pets-cnn-vit/README.md

   - CNN: 79%
   - ViT (trained from scratch): 56%
 - *Observations*:
-  - The CNN significantly outperforms the ViT, highlighting the data efficiency of convolutional architectures on small datasets.
+  - The CNN significantly outperforms the ViT, showing CNNs perform better on small datasets due to their inductive biases.
   - The ViT underperforms because transformers generally require substantially larger datasets to learn effective representations when trained from scratch.
   - This comparison emphasises the importance of aligning model architecture choice with dataset size.